mmore500/ByteBoost24/research_statement.md

 1. Software Products:

 Availability of usable, extendable software significantly drives adoption and productivity of any new research platform.
-I hope to strengthen the community codebase by documenting, packaging, and sharing code developed during the course of the workshop.
+I hope to strengthen the community codebase by documenting, packaging, and sharing code developed during the workshop.
 Given the cutting-edge nature of ByteBoost platforms, I anticipate great benefit learning best practices to organize, test, and distribute on-device kernel/on-host driver software components through discussion with other workshop participants.

 2. Knowledge Sharing: